Socket

 Why would I need to know the socket on my motherboard?

 The processor socket helps determine what computer processors your computer motherboard can accept.
-For example, a socket 1 processor is not compatible with a Socket 370 because of the pin layout and the technology differences used in each socket.
+For example, a Socket 1 processor is incompatible with a Socket 370 because of the pin layout and technology differences in each socket.

-2. When referring to an operating system, a socket is a communication used between processes or communication between a client and server.
-One of the most widely used socket API or library is the Berkeley Unix C library.
+2. With an operating system, a socket is a communication between processes or a client and server.
+One of the most widely used socket API (application programming interface) or library is the Berkeley Unix C library.

 3. With networking, see our network socket definition for further information on this term.